 Papert argued that programming languages should have a low floor (easy to get started with) and a high ceiling (opportunities for increasingly complex projects over time).
 In addition, we believe that languages need wide walls (supporting many different types of projects, so that people with different interests and learning styles can all become engaged).
-Satisfying the triplet of low-floor/high-ceiling/wide-walls hasn't been easy.3 new languages developed specifically for younger programmers, such as Alice7 and Squeak Etoys5.
+Satisfying the triplet of low-floor/high-ceiling/wide-walls hasn't been easy.

+In recent years, there have been new attempts to introduce programming to children and teens.
+Some use professional programming languages like Flash/ActionScript; others use new languages developed specifically for younger programmers, such as Alice and Squeak Etoys.
 These efforts have inspired and informed our work on Scratch.
 But we weren't fully satisfied with the existing options.
 In particular, we felt that it was important to make the floor even lower and the walls even wider - but still supporting the development of computational thinking.